MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 If the installation went smoothly, then now we should be able to run <math>GYRE</math> outside of <math>MESA</math>!<br>

 Let's start by creating a new <math>MESA</math> work directory by copying the one we created for Minilab 1.
-If you were unable to complete Minilab 1, then you can download the solution from here \textbf{(include link with solution)}.  <!-- TODO -->
+If you were unable to complete Minilab 1, then you can download the solution from here **(include link with solution)**.  <!-- TODO -->

 <div class="terminal-title"> Terminal commands </div>
 <div class="terminal"><p>